abhinavshrestha-41/abhinavshrestha-41.github.io/_pages/research.md

 ## Publications & Presentations

 Hicke, J. A., **A. Shrestha**, A. Meddens, A. Stahl, B. Bright, A. Hudak, R. Hanavan, <a href="https://static1.squarespace.com/static/620d090eacd0801f96740b97/t/643e865140b54f0d7e22609a/1681819218081/2023+WFIWC+Full+Program.pdf#page=51">“Using Remote Sensing to Study Tree Damage from Insects”</a>, keynote speaker, Western Forest Insect Work Conference (WFIWC), 25-27 April 2023, Seattle, WA.

+Harrison G.R., **A. Shrestha**, E. Strand, J. Karl.
+"A comparison and development of methods for estimating sagebrush shrub volume using drone imagery-derived point clouds" *(In prep)*

 ⏳ *There are multple publications in the works.* ⏳ *I will post as soon as they are available!*